gardenlinux/package-linux-6.6/README.md

 > [!Note]
-> We must create rel- branches do include the respective `.container` file, for example when multiple releases use the same kernel version (e.g. rel-1443 and rel-1592 both use maint-6.6)
+> We must create rel- branches to include the respective `.container` file, and not use maint for backports.
+This is required because multiple releases can use the same kernel version (e.g. rel-1443 and rel-1592 both use maint-6.6)

 ## Automated kernel patch level upgrades